Hunters have popular weedkiller in their sights

 Word said there is no test to learn how a patient came to have a particular cancer, “we just know from epidemiological studies that people who have more exposure to agricultural chemicals have a higher incidence of cancer.”

 Symptoms include swollen lymph nodes, drenching night sweats, unexplained fevers and dramatic weight loss.
-About two thirds of those diagnosed with the disease survive, with a four-month course of chemotherapy, Word said.
+About two-thirds of those diagnosed with the disease survive, with a 4-month course of chemotherapy, Word said.

 Multi-district litigation refers to a legal procedure to speed the process of complex product liability lawsuits.